-In addition to our own Transition Officer, we currently have a Careers Advisor, from Prospects Service, who is based at MCA once a fortnight.
+In addition to our own Careers Officer, Mr Edwards, we currently have a Careers Advisor, from Prospects Service, who is based at MCA once a fortnight.
 Every student will have the opportunity to attend an interview with these members of staff to discuss their future choices.

-Students can also attend a 'drop-in' service which runs during lunch time, where they can meet with the Transition Officer without an appointment.
+Students can also attend a 'drop-in' service which runs during Tuesday Period 5 lunchtimes, where they can meet with the Careers Officer without an appointment.
+This will be a good opportunity for students to explore how their options will support them with their future career pathways.
+Mr. Edwards can also be found on the Science mezzanine throughout the day.
 Students also have sessions during PSHCE Day dedicated to choosing their options and thinking about their future.
-This provides them with the opportunity to experience the world of work first hand, as well as allowing them to explore a job or career they may wish to pursue in the future.
+This provides them with the opportunity to experience the world of work first-hand, as well as allow them to explore a job or career they may wish to pursue in the future.